amarkum/interview-refresher-java-bigdata/src/main/resources/notes/datastructures/trees/trees.md

 - Binary Search Tree
     - A Binary Search Tree -Ordered Binary Tree. is a variant of Binary Tree with a strict condition based on node value.

+## Tree Traversal
+1. Breadth First - Visit all the node at the same depth for visiting nodes at next level
+2. Depth First - Depth first starts with root node and explores as far as possible along each branch before backtracking.
+Depth first is generally solved using recursion.<br/>

+There are 3 popular depth-first strategies<br/>

+    I. Pre-Order
+    II.
+In-Order
+    III.
+Post-Order